Freedom of religion in Myanmar: Restrictions on religious freedom

 It remained extremely difficult for Muslims to get permission to repair existing mosques, although internal renovations were allowed in some cases.
 In some parts of Rakhine State, authorities cordoned off mosques and forbade Muslims to worship in them.

 State censorship authorities continued to enforce special restrictions on local publication of the Bible, the Qur'an, and Christian and Islamic publications in general.
 The most onerous restriction was a list of more than 100 prohibited words that the censors would not allow in Christian or Islamic literature because they are "indigenous terms" or derived from the Pali language long used in Buddhist literature.
 Many of these words have been used and accepted by some of the country's Christian and Islamic groups since the colonial period.
 Organizations that translate and publish non-Buddhist religious texts were appealing these restrictions.
 In addition, censors have sometimes objected to passages of the Old Testament and the Qur'an that they believe approve the use of violence against nonbelievers.
 There have been no reports of arrests or prosecutions for possession of any traditional religious literature in recent years.

 Authorities also restricted the quantity of bibles and Qur'ans brought into the country.
 During the reporting period, however, individuals continued to carry Bibles and Qur'ans into the country in small quantities for personal use.
 There were no reports that authorities intercepted or confiscated Qur'ans at border entry points, but religious leaders complained that postal workers steal them to sell on the black market.

-In general, the Government has not allowed permanent foreign religious missions to operate in the country since the mid-1960s, when it expelled nearly all foreign missionaries and nationalised all private schools and hospitals, which were extensive and affiliated mostly with Christian religious organisations.
-The Government is not known to have paid any compensation in connection with these extensive confiscations.
-Christian groups, including Catholics and Protestants, have brought in foreign clergy and religious workers for visits as tourists, but they have been careful to ensure that the Government did not perceive their activities as proselytising.
+In general, the Government has not allowed permanent foreign religious missions to operate in the country since the mid-1960s, when it expelled nearly all foreign missionaries and nationalised all private schools and hospitals.
+Christian groups have brought in foreign clergy and religious workers for visits as tourists, but they have been careful to ensure that the Government did not perceive their activities as proselytising.
 Some Christian theological seminaries also continued to operate, as did several Bible schools and madrassahs.
 The Government has allowed some members of foreign religious groups, such as the Church of Jesus Christ of Latter-day Saints (Mormons), to enter the country to provide humanitarian assistance or English language training to government officials.
 Some of these groups did not register with the Myanmar Council of Churches, but were able to conduct religious services without government interference.